-Erwin Danneels is an associate professor in the School of Marketing and Innovation, teaching new product development, a graduate level entrepreneurship course.
-He is also Muma Fellow.
-He was a visiting professor at the Tuck School of Business, Dartmouth University, Goizueta Business School at Emory University, and at Bocconi University in Milan, Italy.
-He also was externship faculty with M-Ventures, the corporate venture arm of Merck KGaA.
+Erwin Danneels is a professor in the School of Marketing and Innovation, teaching new product development, a graduate level entrepreneurship course.
+He is also a Muma Fellow.
+He was a visiting professor at the Tuck School of Business at Dartmouth University, the Goizueta Business School at Emory University, and at Bocconi University in Milan, Italy.

 Danneels’ main research stream focuses on the growth and renewal of corporations in the face of changing technological environments, through product innovation and corporate venture capital.
 He has also studied early stage ventures, within new firms as well as established ones, and the nature of entrepreneurial opportunities.